wesley-trust/wesleytrust-com/_pages/terms.md

 permalink: /terms/
 title: "Terms and Privacy Policy"
 layout: single
-toc: true
+toc: false
 ---

 ## Privacy Policy

-This Privacy Policy outlines the types of personal information that is received and collected and how it is used.
+This Privacy Policy outlines the types of personal information that is received and collected as well as how it is used.

 ### Log Files